aiqc/AIQC/docs/_build/html/_sources/pages/explainer.rst.txt

   </br>
   <center>
-    <h3>🍻 Let's Get Started</h3>
+    <h3>🚀 Let's Get Started</h3>
   </center>

   </br>
   <p class="explain">
-    It's really that simple.
-The rest is just figuring out how to feed your data into and out of the algorithms, which is where <a href='../index.html' target="_blank">AIQC</a> comes into play.
+    Now you're ready to start your own experiments with the help of the tutorials.
+The rest is just figuring out how to feed your data into and out of the algorithms, which is where the <a href='../index.html' target="_blank">AIQC</a> framework comes into play.
   </p>
   </br>